Best Drawing Tablets for Mac

 XPPen Artist 12 (2nd Gen) is one of the best display drawing tablets for Mac that comes at a relatively lower price tag and might fit in your budget.

-It also has a fully laminated display and a pre-installed matte, Anti-Glare screen protector to help you draw the best sketches and paintings.
+It also has a fully laminated display and a matte, Anti-Glare etched glass surface to help you draw the best sketches and paintings.

-Moreover, the battery-free X3 Elite pen provides around 8192 levels of pressure sensitivity, 3g IAF, and tilt recognition, so you’ll feel as if you’re working with a drawing pencil.
+Moreover, the battery-free X3 pro pen provides around 16K levels of pressure sensitivity, low 3g IAF, and tilt recognition, so you’ll feel as if you’re working with a real pen.

 The best parts is it supports Single USB-C Cable connection that can connect to almost any Mac desktop or laptop.